 A literally blow by blow account of what I would do on the day and what the couple (and guests) would do on the day.
 I have to say, I found this all a bit farcical, and worrying.
 “At this time, we will go here, you will then do this before going here where you will…” get the picture?
 This is something which will not work for me.

 Stranger still, I had photographed weddings that this person had been a guest at.
 Yet the assumed was that the day was choreographed anyway.
-The idea that the day must be timed down to almost the minute and filled with well worn stereotype wedding images most certainly does not appeal to me whatsoever.
-But more than that, it is needless.
+The idea that the day must be timed down to almost the minute and filled with well worn stereotype wedding images most certainly does not appeal to me.
+It is needless.
 There’s a quicker way for me to work.

 The advice I would give is to forget about the clock and forget the generic stuff.
 On a wedding day it makes no difference to me and should not to you.
 It’s all about keeping the wedding photography candid.
 Keep the day rolling.
 And having a strategic layout for the day will certainly kill any spontaneity, and for me it just does not work.
 There’s more than one way to skin a cat, yet not in the wedding business in some folks’ eyes.
 And often hotels are the same “We’ll be doing a cake shot” Cake Shot?
 Like it’s 1988.

 A wedding day generally has the same structure, preparations, ceremony, reception.
 I will take this loose brief and wrap the day with moments that I see and anticipate.
 Often anticipation is the key, and a reaction to what may happen.
 This for me keeps it fresh, and for those getting married it keeps it exciting.
 They then view the day with fresh eyes knowing the day was captured on the fly and in a competent manner.